yaya2devops/bachelor-guide/docs/welcome/hi.md

 ![Banner](../images/mainreadme.gif)

-Welcome to the documentation for our bachelor's degree project, a project entirely driven by students with the goal of providing comprehensive and accessible learning materials.
+Welcome to the guide for our bachelor's degree project, a project entirely driven by students with the goal of providing comprehensive and accessible learning materials.

 As students ourselves, we understand the challenges that can come with starting a new learning journey.
 It can be overwhelming to try and navigate through a sea of information, not knowing where to start or what materials are essential.
 That's why we decided to take on this project - to create a resource that would make it easier for anyone to begin their learning without confusion or a lack of information.